joncheng-dev/lab-inventory-tracker/README.md

 # Lab (Inventory) Manager

-#### By Jonathan Cheng
+#### By Jon Cheng

-#### I've created this inventory management system to help my former workplace and co-workers keep track of shared equipment and materials in the science laboratory.
-Users must log in.
-They can search for items, log that they have taken it, and log that they have returned it.
-Item entries can be created, read, updated, and deleted.
-Tags help keep track of categories to aid in finding items.
+#### This app is an inventory management system for tracking shared equipment and materials in the science laboratory.
+Users can search for items, log that they have taken it, and log that they have returned it.
+Tags can be added as categories to aid in finding items.

 ## Technologies Used